AyanaZaire/git-interview-baseline/README.md

 ![Switching between branches](https://dl.dropboxusercontent.com/s/qzajqsd9f6njauc/2015-11-02%20at%2012.12%20PM.png)

-From master, one thing you'll notice is that the code you wrote on `new-feature`, namely the file, `new-feature-file`, is not present in the current directory.
+One thing you'll notice in your `master` branch is the code you wrote on your `new-feature` branch, namely the file, `new-feature-file.rb`, is not present in the current directory.

 ```
 mission-critical-application $ ls
 application.rb first-bug-fix.rb
 ```

-The master branch only has the code from the most recent commit relative to the master timeline or branch.
-The code from our `new-feature` is tucked away in that branch, waiting patiently in isolation from the rest of our code in `master` for us to finish the feature.
+The `master` branch only has the code from the most recent commit to the branch's timeline.
+The code from our `new-feature` branch is safely tucked away in it's own timeline, waiting patiently in isolation from the rest of our code in `master` for us to finish the feature.

 Once you're on master you are free to make a commit to fix the bug, which we'll represent with a new file, `second-bug-fix.rb`.